Sierra Leone Wedding Traditions

 Social Media’s Impact on Sierra Leone Weddings

-Social media integration has transformed wedding planning with 65% of urban couples using Instagram for inspiration, WhatsApp for coordination, and Facebook for invitations, driving trends toward more elaborate decorations and professional photography services.
+Social media integration has transformed wedding planning, with many urban couples using Instagram for inspiration, WhatsApp for coordination, and Facebook for invitations, driving trends toward more elaborate decorations and professional photography services.

 Digital transformation effects: